Seemor

 Location Insights

-Area: Bustling Koreatown/Herald Square corridor with nightlife, bars, and casual to upscale Korean dining; draws locals and visitors.
+Area vibe: Bustling Koreatown/Herald Square corridor with nightlife, bars, and casual to upscale Korean dining; draws locals and visitors.

 Safety: Busy, well-lit commercial area with heavy foot traffic; generally safe though crowded at peak times.

-Nearby: Near Penn Station, Herald Square, Macy’s, office towers, and K-town late-night spots; pre/post-show crowd common.
+What's nearby: Near Penn Station, Herald Square, Macy’s, office towers, and K-town late-night spots; pre/post-show crowd common.

 Opening Hours